 - Session storage, rate limiting, distributed counters, and leaderboards.

-- Workloads where simple access patterns and speed matter more than complex ad-hoc queries.
+- A simple access pattern where speed matters more than arbitrary ad-hoc queries.

 Avoid when

-- As the only source of truth for critical business data without a well-designed persistence strategy.
+- The only source of truth for critical business data with no persistence strategy — a crash loses whatever lived only in memory.

 - Complex analytics and arbitrary join-heavy querying over large datasets.

-- Workloads where active data volume significantly exceeds available RAM.
+- Workloads where active data volume clearly exceeds available RAM: eviction starts dropping what you still need.

-- Teams not ready to manage eviction policy, replication lag, and backup/recovery operations.
+- A team not ready to manage eviction policy, replication lag, and backup/recovery operations.

-Below are practical Redis commands: DDL-like keyspace/config operations and DML data read/write commands.
+Below are practical Redis commands: keyspace/config operations and data read/write commands.

 DDL and DML examples in Redis